MassimilianoBiancucci/OOP-project/README.md

             }
         }
         ```
+        This first example show how to combine multiple filters for the like count, the creation date and the text content with the or logic operator.
+Note that the conditional operators (es. $gt) and match operators (es. $in) are palced every time inside a field and not outside or inside another operaotr, otherwise the request will fail.

+        Another important error to avoid is to place a logic operator inside a filter, this way will bring to the request fail to.
+Logic operators must be placed outside a filter, there isn't limit to the number of nested logic operators but the filter elements must be the last elements of the tree, for each branch.
+Below the error just explained:

         ```json
         {
             "filters":{
                 "$or":[
-                    {"like_count": {"$gt": 1000}},
+                    {"like_count":
-                    {"created_at": {"$gt": "2022-01-01T14:07:02Z"}},
-                    {"text": {"$in": ["deeplearning", "transformers", "cnn"]}}
-                ]
+                    {
+                        "$and": [{"$gt": 1000}, {"$lt": 2000}]} <-- ERROR
                     }
-        }
-        ```

-        This filter select all the tweets in the given set that satisfy at least on of these conditions: has more than 1000 likes, or that are created after the given date or that contain in the text one word in the list.

-        This case is clearly a combination of filters, in this case the logical operator is used for combine filters for differents fields together, more filters for the same fields are allowed but the insertion of another operator (without filters inside) in the $or operator would meaning nothing and would throw an error.

-    - **Combinations of operators:**
-        ```json
-        {
-            "filters":{
-                "created_at":{
-                    "$and":[
-                        {"$not":{"$bt": ["2022-01-04T14:07:05Z", "2022-01-05T14:07:02Z"]}},
-                        {"$gt": "2022-01-01T14:07:02Z"}
                 ]
             }
         }
-        }
         ```
-        This filter select a particular time interval, it select all the tweets of dates greater than the specified date and exclude from this interval one day, note that the operator between select the specified interval but the operator cogniugation specify that this sub interval is excluded.

-        In this example is passed one filter for only one field, the date, and the operator applied to this filter is a composition of four operators.
-        It's clear that this one is only one filter because there is only one field.

-        Note that put another filter inside the and operator of the first filter would make no sense and would generate an error.

 - #### **Filters package**

     In this section there is an insight on how filters works under the hood.

     - #### **Inheritance and associations**
-        This filters implementation can garant a good flexibility and interchangeability thanks to the extensive usage of classes Inheritance.
+        This filters implementation can garant a good flexibility thanks to the extensive usage of classes Inheritance.
         As shown before there are three main componetns of each filter: the `field`, the `operator` and the `operator's values`. there are many field with different characteristics, and many operators that accept only certain type of values, so there is an abstract class for each one of this "abstract" concepts that are extended for each subcase.
 In this way each class that accept a certain abstract class can accept all the subclasses and apply a different behaviour for each one, for example accept it or throw an exception where the combination of filter, operator and operatorValues can't work together.
+        For example the MessageFilter class can work only with MatchOperator class and this one accept only OperatorStringValues, other combinations will throw an exception.

         ![Filters package uml](UMLs/Filters%20package%20diagram.png)